David Letterman: Television

+Awards, honors and legacy

+David Letterman Communication and Media Building

+In 1996, Letterman was ranked 45th on TV Guide's 50 Greatest TV Stars of All Time.
+In 2002, The Late Show with David Letterman was ranked seventh on TV Guide's 50 Greatest TV Shows of All Time.

-Awards, honors and legacyDavid Letterman Communication and Media BuildingOn September 7, 2007, Letterman visited his alma mater, Ball State University in Muncie, Indiana, for the dedication of a communications facility named in his honor for his dedication to the university.
+On September 7, 2007, Letterman visited his alma mater, Ball State University in Muncie, Indiana, for the dedication of a communications facility named in his honor for his dedication to the university.
 The $21 million, 75000 sqft David Letterman Communication and Media Building opened for the 2007 fall semester.
 Thousands of Ball State students, faculty, and local residents welcomed Letterman back to Indiana.
 Letterman's emotional speech touched on his struggles as a college student and his late father, and also included the "top ten good things about having your name on a building", finishing with "if reasonable people can put my name on a $21 million building, anything is possible."
 Over many years Letterman "has provided substantial assistance to [Ball State's] Department of Telecommunications, including an annual scholarship that bears his name."